 Craig Santos Perez

-Perez has authored three books of poetry: from unincorporated territory [guma’] (Omnidawn Publishing, 2014), winner of the 2015 American Book Award; from unincorporated territory [saina] (Omnidawn Publishing, 2010), winner of the PEN Center USA 2011 Literary Prize for Poetry; and from unincorporated territory [hacha] (Tinfish Press, 2008).
+Perez has authored six books of poetry: From Unincorporated Territory [åmot] (Omnidawn Publishing, 2023), which was the winner of the 2023 National Book Award in Poetry; Habitat Threshold (Omnidawn Publishing, 2020); from unincorporated territory [lukao] (Omnidawn Publishing, 2017); from unincorporated territory [guma’] (Omnidawn Publishing, 2014); winner of the 2015 American Book Award; from unincorporated territory [saina] (Omnidawn Publishing, 2010), winner of the PEN Center USA 2011 Literary Prize for Poetry; and from unincorporated territory [hacha] (Tinfish Press, 2008).

 In 2010, as part of Resolution No. 315-30, the Guam Legislature recognized Perez as an “accomplished poet who has been a phenomenal ambassador for our island, eloquently conveying through his words, the beauty and love that is the Chamorro culture.”
 In 2011, he cofounded Ala Press, an independent publisher with a focus on Pacific literature.

 Perez is an associate professor in the English department at the University of Hawaiʻi at Mānoa.
 He lives in Mānoa.